marcelomelofreitas/FMX-Dashboard-using-Chart.JS/README.md

 3 to Bootstrap 4.
 The older Bootstrap 3 code is still available for download.

-When creating a clean Dashboard for your Application, as a developer your requirements would require:
+When creating a clean Dashboard for your Application, as a developer your requirements would require the dashboard to:

--   Be responsive.
+-   be responsive.

--   Be professional with a clean look and feel.
+-   be professional with a clean look and feel.

--   Be gesture interactive.
+-   be gesture interactive.

 **Chart.js library** provides all of this and can be incorporated into your Delphi FMX or VCL App for quick results.
 The Chart.js JavaScript library is an